bogobogo/test/README.md

         "IOSVideoUrl": "https://storage.googleapis.com/legati-app.appspot.com/react-native-interactable-720.mov",(optional: if you want to add a video that was filmed on iphone)
         "IOSDemoAppLink": "link to your demo app on the app store", (optional: add if you have a demoapp on the app store) "AndroidDemoAppLink": "link to your demo app on the play store" (optional: add if you have a demoapp on the app store)
-        "Image": "link to image" (required, but only if you have no videos to display)
+        "Image": "link to image" (required with dimensions 243 × 417, but only if you have no videos to display)
     }

 If you wish to make change to the *design* of the website: